advancedresearch/the_century_of_satire/chronology.md

 *Muse statue, a common scholarly motif in the Hellenistic age.*

 - Institution that included [Library of Alexandria](#library-of-alexandria)
+- The name comes from [Muses](#muses), inspirational goddesses of literature, science and the arts
 - Wikipedia: https://en.wikipedia.org/wiki/Mouseion

 ### Library of Alexandria